mastervel/Apartment-Condo-Listings-Data-Scraping/README.md

 **housing_pg1.csv** contains the data from the data scraping of the first page of the webpage.
 Now I want to scrape more pages on the site as I don't have enough data points with only 20 listings.

 The **data_scraping_final.py** is an updated version of **data_scraping_fnc.py**.
 It is able to scrape all listings for apartment/condo on the rew.ca website.
 The data from running this is stored in the data folder.

+Next I will be working on a data cleaning py file which will append all the csv files, make the data more readable and ready for data analysis.